npv2k1/npv2k1/README.md

 I am a professional web and mobile developer with experience in various technologies and frameworks.
 Some of the skills I have are:

-- 💻 Backend: Node.js, Nest.js (with a side of Python and Django)
+- 💻 Backend: Node.js, Nest.js, Django
 - 🎨 Frontend: HTML5, JavaScript, Tailwind CSS, React, Next.js
-- 📱 Mobile: React Native for crafting cross-platform magic
+- 📱 Mobile: React Native
-- 🗄️ Databases: PostgreSQL, MySQL, SQL Server, MongoDB (because data is power)
+- 🗄️ Databases: PostgreSQL, MySQL, SQL Server, MongoDB

 I am also learning and applying new technologies such as:

-- 🚀 Low-Level Love: Exploring Go and Rust for that extra dose of performance
+- 🚀 Languages: Go, Rust
-- 🌐 Decentralized Dreams: Dabbling in Blockchain, Ethereum, Substrate, Near, and Solana for a decentralized future
+- 🌐 Decentralized: Dabbling in Blockchain, Ethereum, Substrate, Near, and Solana for a decentralized future
-- ☁️ Cloud Wizardry: Taming Azure, AWS, and Google Cloud for scalable and reliable deployments
+- ☁️ Cloud: Azure, AWS, and Google Cloud for scalable and reliable deployments

 I have high responsibility and commitment to work on any project I undertake.
 I am flexible and able to quickly adapt to new environment and challenges.